The DJI Ryze Tello is still one of the best selfie drones you can get for under $100 in 2021, if not THE best.

 It looks cool and is very useful, but bluetooth range is not enough for a suposed GPS version of the drone.

 a good 5G Transmitter with antennas like DJI drones are using might be what's required.
-It should have simple controls and I expect a flight range of maximum 1km, but maybe just a few houndred meters.
+It should have simple controls and I expect a flight range of between 1km and 4km (with the wifi system we had on the original Mavic Mini).

 Even so, it would be enough.